-Today this award not only honours Marlene’s contribution to the union, but provides an opportunity to recognise and celebrate the success of Māori PSA delegates who provide outstanding service to Māori.
+Today this award not only honours Marlene’s contribution to the union but also provides an opportunity to recognise and celebrate the success of Māori PSA delegates who provide outstanding service to Māori.

-The individual or group who receive this award will have shown outstanding leadership that is above and beyond the expected duties of the role they occupy by, for example:
+Those who receive this award will have shown outstanding leadership, above and beyond the duties expected of their role.

-Nominations can be completed by filling out and returning this form.
-It is important to note when ﬁlling out the nomination form that the criteria required is clearly stated in your nomination form.
+Nominations can be completed by filling out and returning the form below or via the PSA website.
+It is important to note when filling out the nomination form that the criteria required is clearly stated in your nomination form.

 Any events or actions your nominee has taken part in should be reasonably current, but in some cases historical recognition will apply.
 A delegate may receive the award more than once.